I GOTTA GET OUT’a HERE –

 — avoiding the addict, while trying to cover up the dis-ease to outsiders

-—> forcing everyone to become progressively more damaged, & co-dependently trapped in that state.
+—> forcing each one to become progressively more skewed to make up for the constant disruptions of the addict, causing long-term damaged & be co-dependently trapped in that state.

 • Dysfunctional families are always crammed full of confusion & chaos.
 But there are also rules that must be followed to keep the mobile from collapsing.